tech-procurement/book/content/chapters/players.md

 ### Office of Management and Budget

 The last, but not least, major player in the federal procurement space is the _Office of Management and Budget_ (OMB).
 In particular, the _Office of Federal Procurement Policy_ plays a major role in defining and supporting federal procurement policy.
 Other offices within OMB that play roles in tech procurement are the _Office of the Federal Chief Information Officer_ and the _US Digital Service_.
+Both of these offices provide technical leadership that inform federal tech policy.